r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 = Will I lose my rankings if I switch to Rank Math SEO? = No, you won't.
 When you install Rank Math SEO, it will seamlessly import your settings from your current SEO plugin.
 Once the process is complete, the search engines won't even notice a change on your website.

-If you setup Rank Math SEO from scratch, then your search engine rankings will depend on how you configure it.
+If you set up Rank Math SEO from scratch, then your search engine rankings will depend on how you configure it.
 But please be advised that Google and other search engines prefer good, useful content over anything else.

 = What are the technical requirements for using Rank Math SEO? = Rank Math SEO requires at least PHP 7.2, cURL lib, cron jobs, to be installed and enabled on the server.
 Those things are mostly installed on every good hosting server.
 When you initiate Rank Math SEO's setup process, Rank Math SEO will also perform a compatibility check to confirm if your server can run Rank Math SEO.
 If your server has a lower configuration of any Software, please ask your hosting to update it to the latest version.